a view of the cathedral in Tepic, Nayarit

 More Tepic Tips

-Healthcare and Travel Insurance – Mexico has excellent health care but in recent years there have been more and more reports of private hospitals practically holding travelers “hostage” until they paid for a hospital stay or surgery or requiring a huge payment up front.
-The best way to protect yourself is with travel insurance.
+Healthcare and Travel Insurance – Mexico has excellent healthcare, but in recent years there have reports of private hospitals requiring large upfront payments before performing surgery or admitting patients.
+The best way to protect yourself is by having travel insurance.
+Not all travel insurance is the same so it’s important to research what policy is right for your needs.

 Final Thoughts on Things to do in Tepic

 While it’s not the most popular and may not be on every traveler’s radar, that’s exactly what makes Tepic worth a visit.
 For a mix of culture, a laid-back vibe and real authentic charm, it’s the kind of place that gives you a better look at the people of Mexico.
-So if you’re looking to explore beyond the usual spots, don’t overlook Tepic.